PriyanshuMallick/B.Sc.CollegeCodeBasics/4th_Semester/Syllabus_for_4th_Semester_PHP.md

     Output : white, green, red,
     •green • red
     • white
-17. Using switch case and dropdown list display a ―Helloǁ message depending on the language selected in drop down list.
+17. Using switch case and dropdown list display a Hello message depending on the language selected in drop down list.

 18. Write a PHP program to print Fibonacci series using recursion.